How Chautauqua Was Founded

 A small group of largely Methodist ministers but others as well shopped by river boat for a place to develop a gather.
 Originally Babb’s Hollow it is a narrow valley nuzzled between limestone bluffs.
 Actually two valleys, they invade the highlands about mile from the Mississippi River.
 Transportation from to Chautauqua has changed over time from steamboat, to train, to car, and perhaps soon ride-share.
 126 cottages and handful of common buildings along with about 2 miles of roads make up the development, but for all of that Chautauqua remains very natural and host abundant flora and fauna.

 The community spirit is alive and well with us.
-At the peak of season there are perhaps 500 residents during a 10 week season.
+At the peak of season there are perhaps 181 owners plus their guests.
 Several families are represented by more than one cottage and some families go back six generations.
 Films, plays, lectures, sporting events, swimming, boating, structured youth activities, church, crafts, and many forms of outdoor recreation make up the typical day in Chautauqua.
 However bar none the most common activity is gatherings in the community and the enjoyment of sometime life-long friendships.